How To Update WordPress Themes

 4. Search Online

-Before updating your theme, it’s a good idea to search online and see if other theme users have reported any issues with the new theme version.
+Before updating your theme, it’s a good idea to do a quick search online to see if other theme users have reported any issues with the new theme version.

-If you have made extensive changes to your existing WordPress theme files, updating your theme could result in your custom modifications being overwritten.
+If you have made extensive changes to your existing WordPress theme files, updating your theme may result in your custom modifications being overwritten.
 To prevent losing your theme modifications, therefore, we recommend you learn how to create “child themes”.

 As you will see below, the actual process of updating a WordPress theme is not complicated at all … a few simple clicks and you’re done!
-What can feel slightly bothersome is the preparation involved prior to upgrading.
+The part that takes the most time and effort to complete is the preparation involved prior to upgrading.

-Updating Your Themes From The “Themes” Screen
+Updating Your Site Themes From The “Themes” Area

-This brings you to the “Themes” page …
+This brings you to the “Themes” screen …

 WordPress Themes that need updating display an “Update Available” message over the theme’s thumbnail image …